 -

 Inflammatory conditions usually occur when the immune system overreacts to something.
-Alternately, inflammation can go on for too long, causing damage.
+Inflammation can go on for too long, causing damage and contributing to significant inflammatory diseases.

 Osteoarthritis (degenerative joint disease) is a common ailment in older dogs.
 This form of arthritis different from rheumatoid arthritis, which is less frequent in dogs than in people.